CO2Management/pull-request-reviewer-reminder-action/README.md

 # Pull Request reviewer reminder action

 ## Summary
-Action to send Github mentions when there are pull requests pending for reviews.
-This action generated from [actions/typescript-action](https://github.com/actions/hello-world-javascript-action).
-The difference from Github's scheduled reminders is that if they haven't been reviewed within the specified time, they will send a mention to the github reviewers.
-This is useful if you need to check by a certain time.
+Action to send Github mentions when there are pull requests pending for review, after one or two specified time windows.

 ## Setup
 Create a file with the following content under `.github/workflows/pull-request-reviewer-reminder.yml`.